akmalnahdi99/React-Landlord/00 ReadME React.md

 [2020-11-26]
 - I did Create a new Branch from master branch (Development), since I noticed that there is a lot of files I deleted that still exists in the Branch Test-Environment
 - For all Files Started with PropertyInfo they all can be merged in one file please look at BillsOf
+- It is very important to look at the warnings that NPM is generating when you modify files, Please try to solve them befor any further commit make sure that you commit files, with no NPM warnings.

 [2020-11-25]
 - Please Create a new Branch from the master branch, no need to any pull requests I will do the merges daily